McDonald’s faces class action lawsuit claiming McRib contains no actual rib meat

 Plaintiffs argue that McDonald’s intentionally omitted this fact from advertising and menu materials, causing customers to pay a premium price under pretenses.

-The suit claims that McDonald’s knows or should have known that consumers would be misled by the sandwich’s branding and shape, and that the company failed to disclose the absence of rib meat despite possessing exclusive knowledge of the product’s composition.
+The suit alleges that McDonald’s knew or should have known that the sandwich’s branding and shape would mislead consumers, and that the company failed to disclose the absence of rib meat despite having exclusive knowledge of the product’s composition.

 If the court certifies the class, consumers who bought the McRib during that period may be eligible to join the lawsuit.